-The Prevention of Wasted Food and Food Rescue Grants provide financial assistance for the development of programs that can help prevent food from being wasted and/or promote food rescue (food to people).
+The Prevention of Wasted Food and Food Rescue Grants provide financial assistance for the development or expansion of programs that can help prevent food from being wasted and/or promote food rescue (food to people).
 This RFP is focused on food donation and preventing food from going to waste.

 See the request for proposals (RFP) for full details on eligibility, grant match amounts, and other information that will help applicants submit a proposal.

 - Total funds: Approximately $580,000

 - Match requirement: 25% (applicants must provide at least 25% match of the grant award)

 Prevention of wasted food and food rescue grants (FY21)

 This document describes the State Fiscal Year 2021 (FY21) Prevention of Wasted Food and Food Rescue grant round, including information on who may apply for funding, the funding priorities, match requirements, activities eligible for funding, and other information that will help applicants plan their project and submit a competitive application.
 Applications are due no later than 4:00 p.m.
 Central Time on Friday, March 19, 2021.
 Submissions will not be accepted after 4:00 p.m.

 MPCA personnel are not authorized to discuss this RFP with applicants.
 Contact regarding this RFP with any MPCA personnel may result in disqualification.

 Applicants who have any questions regarding this RFP must submit questions to firstname.lastname@example.org, subject line: “Prevention of Wasted Food and Food Rescue”, no later than 4:00 p.m.
 Central Time on March 16, 2021.
 Answers to questions will be posted frequently on this MPCA webpage.

 Q1: Would rent for commercial space to house a food rescue program be an eligible cost?